jackbernsteinsheehan/draft-lab/README.md

 # Draft Lab
 Draft lab is a fantasy football pre-draft research tool.
-It allows users to participate in mock drafts,
+It stores data on all mock drafts and allows users to filter their past mock drafts by different draft strategies and analyze the results.